danduk82/HeartsOfOakEngine/README.rst

 1.2.8 Install and compile the engine

-in the command line run:
+Open a terminal and go to the root folder of HeartsOfOakEngine and type:

--  cmake .
+- $ cmake .

 or

--  cmake -DCMAKE_INSTALL_PREFIX=<your-custom-install-dir> .
+- $ cmake -DCMAKE_INSTALL_PREFIX=<your-custom-install-dir> .

 depending if you want to provide a custom install dir (which is highly suggested by the way).

-and then
+then build the dependencies by typing

+- $ make

+and now to build the engine, redo the same:

+- $ cmake .
-- make && make install
+- $ make

-This will download the requested dependencies for HOO and build them, and then build the engine itself

 ________________________________________________________________________________________________________